Visakhapatnam: Civic utilities

 As of 2019, only 50 per cent of the city has access to underground drainage.
 This is after the city grew over the last decade and Bheemili and Anakapalli among other peripheral villages came under the GVMC's jurisdiction.
 The GVMC has taken up a project to extend the underground drainage network with a budget of ₹10 crore.
 The new project will provide underground drainage access to an estimated 8,000 households.
 The network will be built under the command area of pumping stations at Venkata Puram and Vimannagar and its vicinity.

 In the year 2015, the municipal corporation generated 920 tons of waste per day.
-Waste generated from all the wards is disposed at the dumpsite in Kapuluppada since 2007.
+Waste generated from all the wards has been disposed of at the dumpsite in Kapuluppada since 2007.

 Economy

-Visakhapatnam is one of the 100 fastest growing cities in the world, which has a GDP of $43.5 billion.
-It is the 9th richest city in India.
+Visakhapatnam is one of the 100 fastest growing cities in the world.
 The usual seafood exporting capacity of the harbour is 115000 tonne and during the FY 2015, it topped seafood exports in terms of value among other ports.
 Visakhapatnam Port and Gangavaram Port are the two ports of the city and the former one topped charts which handled 60000000 tonne of cargo during the financial year 2016–17.
 The Hindustan Shipyard undertakes building and repairing of Naval fleet.

 Information technology

-The growth in the IT sector in the recent times boosting the local economy.
+The growth in the IT sector in recent times has boosted the local economy.
 In 2016–17, the IT industry in Visakhapatnam witnessed an increase in its turnover which recorded as ₹54 billion with more than 350 firms, in contrast to 2013–14 figures of ₹1450 crore.
 Sunrise Startup Village, an incubation centre and Fintech Valley Vizag were established to promote the city as a global fintech capital in the Andhra Pradesh state.
-Millennium IT Towers 1 is inaugurated by the then Chief Minister of Andhra Pradesh N. Chandrababu Naidu on 15 February 2019 and Millennium IT Towers 2 is in pipeline to promote fintech investments in the city.
+Millennium IT Towers 1 was inaugurated by the then Chief Minister of Andhra Pradesh N. Chandrababu Naidu on 15 February 2019 and Millennium IT Towers 2 is in pipeline to promote fintech investments in the city.

-There are many national and multi–national IT/ITes and fintech firms such as IBM, Wipro, Tech Mahindra, Kenexa, Infotech, Miracle Software Systems, Conduent, Cyient, Paytm, Concentrix, Sutherland, HSBC, etc. Some more investments are in line, like Google x, Lalith Ahuja's ANSR Consulting, Franklin Templeton, Innova Solutions, etc. at Fintech Valley in the city.
+There are many national and multi-national IT/ITes and fintech firms such as IBM, Wipro, Tech Mahindra, Kenexa, Infotech, Miracle Software Systems, Conduent, Cyient, Paytm, Concentrix, Sutherland, HSBC, etc. Some more investments are in line, like Google X, Lalith Ahuja's ANSR Consulting, Franklin Templeton, Innova Solutions, etc. at Fintech Valley in the city.
 The Brandix India Apparel City is the largest textile park in the country and holds the record for employing more than 15,000 women employees at a single location.

+In July 2025, it was reported that Google plans to invest US$6 billion to build a 1-gigawatt data centre campus in Visakhapatnam.
+The project, which includes approximately US$2 billion for renewable energy infrastructure, is expected to be the company’s largest data centre development in Asia.
+The initiative aligns with Andhra Pradesh’s broader goal of creating 6 GW of total data centre capacity within five years and is intended to support growing demands for cloud computing, artificial intelligence, and low-latency digital services in India.